Mining & Metals

-The capabilities of Mammoet’s heavylifting and haulage equipment and their ability to draw on the support of global resources enabled Mammoet to transport the items using the most cost-effective method, despite the challenging terrain of the vast and complex route.
+The capabilities of Mammoet’s heavy lifting and haulage equipment and its ability to draw on the support of global resources enabled Mammoet to transport the items using the most cost-effective method, despite the challenging terrain of the vast and complex route.

 Extensive preparations began six months in advance of the abnormal load transportation, which would move the OOG items from Bautino port to a steel plant in Temirtau.
 Mammoet liaised with various local authorities to plan the most efficient route.
 As well as the need to survey the route and complete the engineering calculations necessary to negotiate overhead obstacles and large structures like roundabouts, over 100 bridges required inspection.